 Our Ecclesiastical Law Department is supported by legal secretaries and clerks at our York and Leeds offices.

-Together, Caroline, Peter and Louise are available to provide in these three dioceses support and assistance to
+Together, Louise and Peter are available to provide in these three dioceses support and assistance to

 - 1299 churches